microsoft/coe-starter-kit/coe-cli/docs/index.md

 ## Getting Started

-Once installed can use -h argument to se help options
+Once installed can use -h argument to see help options

 ```bash
 coe -h